Kevin-qt/Kevin-qt.github.io/README.md

 ## Kevin Chow's Portfolio Page
-This page was created based on template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a>
+This page was created based on template generated from <a href="https://github.com/evanca/quick-portfolio">evanca</a>

 #### References